 Water levels on the Bow River are low but this is normal for this time of year.
 The river is crystal clear and makes fishing it a little tricky right now.
 Brown Trout and Bull Trout can be caught this time of year but remember all fish are catch & and release only.
 Provincial Sports Fishing Licenses are in effect.
 Fishing can also be tough now due to low water temperatures.
 Wet flies, streamers or spin fishing are the way to go right now.
 Provincial fishing licenses in effect from April 1st.

 Bait ban on all sections of the Bow River.

 - Wet flies such as Royal Coachman

 - Blue Fox Spinners

 - Panther Martins

-The road is pretty good right now, it has been graded pretty well.
-The Lake is fairly low but fishing reports from the Summer were really good right.
+The road is a little rough right now.
+The Lake is fairly low but fishing reports from the Summer were really good.
 The lakers should be biting again soon with cooler temperatures.